Orbserver/GestionDePacientes/README.md

+## Project Under Construction

+**Note:** This project is currently under construction, and some or all of its features may not be available yet.

 # SetPatientCare Web Application

 SetPatientCare is a web application developed using the Laravel framework for server-side logic and Vite for the frontend.
 It is designed to manage patient data for medical purposes, allowing healthcare professionals to efficiently collect, store, and retrieve patient information.